Gutey History, Family Crest & Coats of Arms

 Early Origins of the Gutey family

-The surname Gutey was first found in Kent, Sussex and Wiltshire, where the name God was found in the Domesday Book
+The surname Gutey was first found in Kent, Sussex and Wiltshire, where the name God was found in the Domesday Book.

-.
 Other early records include Gilbert le Gode in the Curia Regis Rolls for Berkshire in 1212; Robert Gode in the Assize Rolls of Gloucester of 1221; and Thomas le Goude in the Subsidy Rolls for Sussex of 1327.

 Early History of the Gutey family

 This web page shows only a small excerpt of our Gutey research.
-Another 215 words (15 lines of text) covering the years 1250, 1402, 1537, 1600, 1527, 1581, 1576, 1638, 1671, 1609, 1678, 1616, 1689, 1692 and 1607 are included under the topic Early Gutey History in all our PDF Extended History products and printed products wherever possible.
+Another 167 words (12 lines of text) covering the years 1250, 1402, 1537, 1561, 1636, 1648, 1893, 1600, 1527, 1581, 1576, 1638, 1671, 1609, 1678, 1616, 1689, 1692 and 1607 are included under the topic Early Gutey History in all our PDF Extended History products and printed products wherever possible.

 Gutey Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Gutey has been recorded under many different variations, including Good, Goode, Goad, Goade, Gudd, Gude, Legood and many more.

 Early Notables of the Gutey family (pre 1700)

-Notables of this surname at this time include: James Good (circa 1527-1581), a London Medical Physician (MD); Thomas Goad (1576-1638), an English clergyman, controversial writer, and rector of Hadleigh, Suffolk; George Goad (died 1671), Master of Eton College; Thomas Good (Goode), (1609-1678), an English academic and clergyman, and Master of Balliol...
-Another 58 words (4 lines of text) are included under the topic Early Gutey Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of this surname at this time include: James Good (c.
+1527-1581), a London physician; Thomas Goad (1576-1638), an English clergyman, controversial writer, and rector of Hadleigh, Suffolk; George Goad (died 1671), Master of Eton College; Thomas Good (Goode), (1609-1678), an English academic and clergyman, and Master of Balliol College, Oxford; John Goad (1616-1689)...

 Migration of the Gutey family to Ireland

 Some of the Gutey family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.